CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/01-Getting started with the PaloAlto Network Dashboard.md

+# Getting started with PaloAlto VMseries Firewall

+## Tasks Included

+In this hands-on lab you will perform the following tasks:

+- **Task 1: Getting started with the PaloAlto VMseries Firewall Dashboard**
+- **Task 2: View the Application Command Center(ACC)**
+- **Task 3: View the Object, Network, and Device Tabs and Security Policies**
+- **Task 4: Explore the various options in Monitor tab**
+- **Task 5: View the static content on web server**

-# Task 1: Getting started with the PaloAlto Network Dashboard
+# Task 1: Getting started with the PaloAlto VMseries Firewall Dashboard

 ## Overview